pmagixc/pmagixc/README.md

 # 💫 About Me:
 Hello!
-I'm pmagixc, a 17 year old from Romania.<br>My main advantage is pretty much translating projects in Romanian at request, for pretty much free.
+I'm pmagixc, a 17 year old from Romania.<br>My main advantage is pretty much translating projects in Romanian...

 ## 🌐 Socials: